WHEN THE MEDICATION YOU TURN TO FOR HELP… TURNS ON YOU

 The answers to this question, though not obvious when you are desperate and in pain, are very simple.
 Either the migraines are occurring more frequently, the migraines are more painful, or the drug isn’t working as well as it originally did.

 Either way, which ever answer fits your particular situation, the prognosis is not good.
-You now need these drugs even more because your problem is now worse…NOT better.
+Your migraines keep coming back and you find yourself reaching for these drugs even more because your problem is now worse…NOT better.